Directed by: Frank Darabont || Produced by: Frank Darabont, Martin Shafer, Liz Glotzer

 SUMMARY & RECOMMENDATION: Frank Darabont’s work on The Mist emphasizes how much his dismissal from something like The Walking Dead (2010-present) creatively handicapped that project, because this adaptation of Stephen King’s novella is powerful.
 In many ways, this is the John Carpenter tribute to H. P. Lovecraft that even The Apocalypse Trilogy (1982, 1987, 1994) couldn’t match.
 Its screenplay outdoes the original work, thematically speaking, and Darabont’s fusion of traditional and classical visual elements brings the story to life.

 — However… those CGI FX need help from the black-and-white version.
 Skip the color feature, please.

-—> The Mist earns MY HIGHEST RECOMMENDATION.
+—> The Mist comes HIGHLY RECOMMENDED.
 Let your horror films be horrifying.

 ?
 Is this what 10 Cloverfield Lane (2016) would have felt like without the ridiculous action sequence at the end?

 Pingback: ‘It’ (2017): Review | Express Elevator to Hell - September 17, 2017

 Pingback: The Mist & 28 Days Later / posters - October 19, 2017